5 Superfoods You Need on Your Grocery List

 2. Blueberries

-It is tough to gain nutrients with just broccoli and spinach.
-Dark green vegetables such as kale and collard greens must be included in the diet.
-In addition, these veggies are enriched with antioxidants and phytochemicals including kaempferol, which may help fight cancer and dilate blood vessels.
-These superfoods are rich in vitamin C, A, E, and calcium.
-Moreover, they contain magnesium and potassium.
-Leeks, kale, and lettuce are packed with quercetin and lutein, which are strong antioxidants.
-Dark green vegetables contain almost all necessary nutrients such as carbohydrates, proteins, fats, minerals, water, and vitamins.
+Dark green vegetables like kale and collard greens are packed with antioxidants and phytochemicals, including kaempferol, which may help fight cancer and dilate blood vessels.
+These veggies are rich in vitamins C, A, E, and calcium, as well as magnesium and potassium.
+Leeks, kale, and lettuce contain quercetin and lutein, potent antioxidants that offer numerous health benefits.

-Several orange vegetables are filled with nutrients and phytochemicals.
-Carrots are regarded as a source of vitamin A, whereas butternut and acorn squash are high in vitamins A and C.
+Orange vegetables like carrots and butternut squash are also nutrient-dense.
+Carrots are a great source of vitamin A, while butternut and acorn squash are high in vitamins A and C.

 4. Tea